yoshihanslin/JSON_paths_to_terminal_value/README.md

 If using the Linux console:
 - compile the java file:
     javac JSON.java
-- execute the java file:
-    java JSON <args[0] is your input JSON string>
+- execute the java file, with first argument as input file path: java JSON <your input file path>

-If you've executed the java file but have not entered any input, then type in input in console after execution:
+If you've executed the java file, and the input file is not found, then the console will ask for input JSON string:
 Press "enter" twice for the program to read the input successfully.

 Input: